-Caryl Farkas brings a decade of experience with educational outreach and production coordination from Madison, Wisconsin, where she worked with a youth Shakespeare group and the Madison Savoyards.
+Caryl Farkas brings more than a decade of experience with educational outreach and production coordination from Madison, Wisconsin, where she worked with a youth Shakespeare group and the Madison Savoyards.
 She directed young actors and adults in numerous Shakespeare productions and was a founding board member of Fermat's Last Theater, a Madison company taking an experimental approach with classical theater.
 During her time as president of the Savoyards, she created an advisory board for the company which brought fresh ideas and new support for the group and oversaw their move to a Victorian theater on the UW campus.
 Caryl’s outreach programs reached numerous schools, libraries, and community centers where she introduced young and old alike to the joys of Shakespeare.

 Anna is the founder and director of Upstart Crows of Santa Fe, a youth Shakespeare company.
 She has been performing Shakespeare for more than ten years.
 She recently took part in the Summer Shakespeare Course at the London Academy of Music and Dramatic Art.
 Anna has acted with the Madison Shakespeare Company and has directed and performed with the Young Shakespeare Players, the Lupercalians, Fourth Wall Players, Chrysostomos, and the Upstart Crows Productions in Madison, Wisconsin.

 John holds a B.A. in Advertising Arts from Louisiana College.
 During his graphic career he has worked as an Art Director for more than a dozen advertising agencies and as a freelance designer/illustrator in Dallas and Santa Fe.
 His current work includes freelance projects focused mainly on fine art, including both traditional painting and drawing techniques, etching, and especially the merging of traditional and digital techniques.